Symptoms of Other Infection Induced Asthma

 Treatment of Other Infection Induced Asthma

 With any infection, it is important to continue regular asthma medication.
 Speak with your physician about your symptoms and from there, your physician will recommend a treatment plan.
 Keeping symptoms under control is the most important part of treatment.
-If the other symptoms are under control, then the asthma will also be under control.
+If the other symptoms are under control, then asthma will also be under control.

 You must understand what your trigger is so that you are better able to avoid it.
 If your symptoms are because of the weather, then you will want to spend the majority of your time indoors.
 Good hygiene is important if you are catching your symptoms from someone else.
 Be sure to wash your hands regularly.
 It is also important to cover your nose when you sneeze and stay away from people as much as possible in order to avoid spreading the infection.

 Continue with treatments as directed by your physician.
-If your symptoms are not getting better or getting worse, then call your physician again, especially if you have an increased in trouble breathing.
+If your symptoms are not getting better or getting worse, then call your physician again, especially if you have an increase in trouble breathing.
 Ask your physician for an asthma action plan.
 This asthma action plan will help you understand what you should do when your symptoms get worse.
 For example, if your breathing gets worse, then your physician may recommend taking more medication.
 The physician may also recommend continuing on preventative medication just to ensure you are avoiding infection as best as possible.